 Release date: 2019

-The Empire State Building was one of the first Lego Architecture kits released back in 2008, but this updated version blows it out of the water.
-It went from a simple 77 piece model to a colossal 1700+ piece design that looks incredible on any desk or shelf.
+The Empire State Building was one of the first Lego Architecture kits released in 2008, but this updated version blows it out of the water.
+It went from a simple 77-piece model to a colossal 1700+ piece design that looks incredible on any desk or shelf.

 This is one of the tallest Lego Architecture sets, measuring 21 inches (55cm) high, 7 inches (20cm) wide, and 4 inches (12cm) deep when completed.

-An impressive and challenging kit, the Empire State Building set is one of the best Lego Architecture sets you can buy.
+An impressive and challenging kit, the Empire State Building set is, without a doubt, one of the best Lego Architecture sets you can buy.

 Set no: 21056

 The latest Lego Architecture set to hit the market is also one of the best and most challenging sets to date.
 With over 2000 pieces, it has an incredible level of detail packed into its pint-sized bricks.

 All four facades are exquisitely crafted, and even the sarcophagus can be found in the crypt beneath the domed top.
 The finished model measures 8 inches (20cm) high, 10 inches (23cm) wide, and 10 inches (23cm) deep.

 It’s not quite as luxurious as the now-retired Taj Mahal kit in the Creator lineup, but it’s a lot more accessible and easier on the wallet.
 That said, younger fans will probably need the help of a parent to complete the set.

 The Tokyo skyline set is one of the most complex Lego Architecture sets in the skyline series, but it’s also one of the most authentic.
 It features both the traditional and ultra-modern skyscrapers that fill the Japanese mega-metropolis.